MuhammadAfdhalF/QA-Automation/README.md

 # 🧪 QA Automation – Katalon Studio, BDD, Jenkins & Test Reporting

 This project is a **QA Automation learning project** based on an e-learning/course practice.
-It uses **Katalon Studio** to automate web application testing and demonstrates an end-to-end automation workflow with GitHub, Jenkins, BDD/Cucumber, test reporting, Jenkins Build Pipeline, and Katalon True Platform integration.
+It uses **Katalon Studio** to automate web application testing and demonstrates an end-to-end automation workflow with GitHub, Jenkins, BDD/Cucumber, Test Listener, test reporting, Jenkins Build Pipeline, and Katalon True Platform integration.

 ---